AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 `Replication` methods fall into three groups - `Incremental`, `Full Table`, and `Paused`.

-[**[!UICONTROL Incremental Replication]**](#incremental) means that [!DNL MBI] replicates only new or updated data on every replication attempt.
+[**[!UICONTROL Incremental Replication]**](#incremental) means that [!DNL Commerce Intelligence] replicates only new or updated data on every replication attempt.
 As these methods greatly reduce latency, Adobe recommends using it where possible.

-[**[!UICONTROL Full Table Replication]**](#fulltable) means that [!DNL MBI] replicates the entire contents of a table on every replication attempt.
+[**[!UICONTROL Full Table Replication]**](#fulltable) means that [!DNL Commerce Intelligence] replicates the entire contents of a table on every replication attempt.
 Because of the potentially large amount of data to be replicated, these methods can increase latency and update times.
 If a table contains any timestamped or datetime columns, Adobe recommends using an Incremental method instead.

-**[!UICONTROL Paused]** indicates that replication for the table is stopped or paused. [!DNL MBI] does not check for new or updated data during an update cycle; this means that no data is replicated from a table that has this as its Replication Method.
+**[!UICONTROL Paused]** indicates that replication for the table is stopped or paused. [!DNL Commerce Intelligence] does not check for new or updated data during an update cycle; this means that no data is replicated from a table that has this as its Replication Method.

 ## Incremental replication methods {#incremental}